Regardless of how old you are and physical health, Dr. Gilbert Matsuoka suggests you have regular eye exams.

 - other physical illness or disease

-The AOA recommends that children who need glasses or contact lenses have their eyes checked at least every 12 months or according to their eye doctor's instructions.
-Read more about Pediatric Eye Exams.
+The AOA recommends that children who need glasses or contact lenses have their eyes checked at least every 12 months or according to their eye doctor’s instructions.

 Adults.
 The AOA recommends a yearly eye examination for all adults who wear glasses or contacts.
 If you don’t normally need glasses, you still need an eye examination every two to three years until you reach 40, depending on how quickly your vision changes, and your overall health.
 Doctors generally recommend more frequent exams for adults who suffer from high blood pressure, diabetes, and other disorders, because many diseases can impact sight and eye health.

 If you are over 40, you should have your eyes checked every one to two years to check for common age-related eye disorders such as presbyopia, cataracts and macular degeneration.
-Read more about Vision After 40.

 As the risk of eye disease increases with advancing age, everyone over the age of 60 should be examined yearly.
-Read more about Vision After 60.